-I haven't met anyone that doesn't love the idea of dragging and dropping icons onto a web page and watching as their business process materializes before their eyes.
-Drag and drop process designers are notoriously easy to use.
+Who doesn't love dragging and dropping icons onto a web page and watching their business process materialize before their eyes?
+Drag-and-drop process designers are notoriously easy to use.
 Some designers provide better BPMN 2.0 standard support than others.
 You should decide how important this is for your project.